 Comprehensive evaluation, with at least a C-.
-Total of 9 units in the major plus four cognate courses.
+Total of 10 units in the major plus 3 cognate units = 13 units.

-Minor: KIP 215, 230, 327, and two units at or above the 200 level.
+Minor: KIP 215; 230; 327; and two units at or above the 200-level.

 KIP 161.
 Introduction to Kinesiology and Integrative Physiology.
 This course serves as an introduction to exercise science, including metabolism, effects of exercise training, body composition, nutrition and principles of exercise adherence.
 Labs will provide opportunities to develop and test research questions and write scientifically.
 Satisfies the SL CCR.
 Partially satisfies the SM CCR.
 Partially satisfies Natural World LADR.
+Fee Charged.

 KIP 215.
 Human Anatomy.
 A structural survey of the human body covering the muscular, skeletal, nervous, endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, reproductive, and integumentary systems.
 Laboratory.
 Not recommended for first-year students.
 Prerequisite: Bio 165, 185 or KIP 161.
+Fee Charged.